Weather StoryAlmanac, microseasons, and the day's weather story.

 How many rainy days does Santa Monica get?

-Santa Monica averages about 22 rainy days per year.
+Santa Monica averages about 22 days with measurable rain or snow each year.

 What hardiness zone is Santa Monica?